-- A. Complaints that are received by any member of the 11th Judicial District will be provided to the Chief Judge or Court Executive as soon as practicable.
-If the complaint is against the Chief Judge, the report shall be made to the Court Executive and not the Chief Judge. - B. The Chief Judge or Court Executive will communicate with the complainant no later than five business days after receiving notice of the complaint and provide a copy of Attachment A to the complainant. - C. If a complaint is received from an individual or entity that is NOT an employee, volunteer, intern, extern, or contractor for the Department, alleging misconduct, the complainant shall be informed of the role of the Commission and shall be provided the Commission's contact information, as set forth in Attachment A. - D. If the complainant submits written or electronic materials in connection with a complaint, the Chief Judge or Court Executive shall promptly forward those materials to the Commission through the Office of Judicial Discipline.
+- 1. Complaints that are received by any member of the Eighteenth Judicial District will be provided to the Chief Judge, Court Executive, Deputy Court Executive, Chief Probation Officer, or Deputy Chief Probation Officer as soon as practicable.
+If the complaint is against the Chief Judge, the report shall be made to the Court Executive, Deputy Court Executive, Chief Probation Officer, or Deputy Chief Probation Officer and not to the Chief Judge. - 2.
+The Chief Judge, Court Executive, Deputy Court Executive, Chief Probation Officer, or Deputy Chief Probation Officer will communicate with the complainant no later than five business days after receiving notice of the complaint, and the complainant shall be informed of the role of the Commission and shall be provided the Commission's contact information, as set forth in Attachment A. - 3.
+If the complainant submits written or electronic materials in connection with a complaint, the Chief Judge, Court Executive, Deputy Court Executive, Chief Probation Officer, or Deputy Chief Probation Officer shall forward those materials to the Commission through the Office of Judicial Discipline.